Honiton: Road

 Honiton is at the junction of the A35, the A30, A373 and A375 roads.
 The A30 now bypasses the town to the north.
 Until the bypass's construction in 1966, the town was blighted by traffic congestion.
 Though, according to many residents, it still is.
 The town is 10½ miles from Junction 28 of the M5.
 Despite Honiton's relatively small size, as a primary route destination beyond the western end of the A303, Honiton is signed from as far as Amesbury, over 60 miles away.

 Rail

 Honiton railway station is on the West of England Main Line and is served by South Western Railway services to London Waterloo and Exeter St Davids.

 Bus

 Stagecoach provides regular bus links to Sidmouth, Ottery St Mary and onwards to Exeter, Stagecoach also operates limited service to Seaton, Devon and Taunton.
 Dartline operates the town service and limited services in the surrounding area.

 Air

 Honiton is around 13 miles from Exeter Airport.

+The nearby Dunkeswell Aerodrome (sometimes called Honiton Aerodrome) has been known to provide chartered flights.